the-carlisle-group/APL2XL/APLSource/DevGuide.md

 It is not anticipated that the `RWADD` should be modified at this time.

-### Extending Themes/App/Core/[ContentType]/_rel (root)
+### Extending Themes/App/Core/ContentType/rel root/Not Implemented
-These are not implemented.
 These components simply return default xml content for each component file because the files are required to compile.

+## Build
+When adding new components, `Build.CompileXML.aplf` must call the new XML generation function for that component, along with a PATH function which returns the path to that file.

+The remainder of the Build functions are not anticipated to require extension for the life of this project.
+For the sake of completeness, descriptions of the Build functions are included in this document.

+### Build.CompileXML
+Call each XML and PATH functions for each component.
+This function generates a temporary directory, calls `Build.WriteXML`, `Build.Zip`, and then removes the temporary directory.

+### Build.CreateXLSXDirectory
+Create the folder hierarchy within the temporary directory in which to place the `.xml` files.

+### Build.WriteXML
+Write XML text to a single output file.

+### Build.Zip
+Contains the only external dependency of the project.
+This function imports the `.NET CORE` compression library, zips the temporary directory once all `.xml` files have been written.